How do you feel about using technology to help manage health? Take our survey here.

 CFTR potentiators

-The three different types of CFTR modulators work on distinct parts of the CFTR protein to help it work better.
+The 3 different types of CFTR modulators work on distinct parts of the CFTR protein to help it work better.
 The CFTR protein is shaped like a tunnel with gates that open and close, offering access out of the cell.
 Potentiators help chloride move through the CFTR protein, providing a channel to the cell surface.
 Potentiators hold the gate open.
 Potentiators work on gating, conduction, residual function, and splice mutations.
-Ivacaftor (brand name Kalydeco) has been approved for use in the U.S.3,4
+Ivacaftor (brand name Kalydeco) has been approved for use in the US.3,4

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.